mina-atef-00/linux-learning/dirs/dirs.md

  libx32 -> usr/libx32
  lost+found
- media # when you mount external media it resides here, it's automatic mount  mnt # temporary mount point for drives, it's manual  opt # some 3rd party apps are here
+ media # when you mount external media it resides here, it's automatic mount  mnt # temporary mount point for drives, it's mostly manual  opt # some 3rd party apps are here
  proc # has the running processes and system info
  root # the root user's home